The Evolution of Natural Language Models: Understanding Their Impact on AI

 Dense word embeddings that captured similarity and analogy

-This shift made NLP systems more adaptable and better at generalizing across tasks.
+This shift made NLP systems more adaptable and improved their ability to generalize across tasks.

 Advances in Deep Learning for NLP